fdrgsp/cali/README.md

 - $F(t)$ is the raw fluorescence at time $t$
 - $F_0(t)$ is the baseline fluorescence estimated from a sliding window

-The baseline $F_0(t)$ is computed by taking the 10th percentile of the fluorescence within a sliding window centered at each time point.
+The baseline $F_0(t)$ is computed by taking a user-defined percentile of the fluorescence within a sliding window centered at each time point.

 **GUI Parameters**: